mesloubi2021/glTF/extensions/2.0/Khronos/KHR_action/README.md

 "actions": [
     {
-        "name": "Action for writing a value to a translation node and using another node for input", "type": "Write",
+        "name": "Action for writing a value to a translation node and using another node for input", "type": "WriteToPointer",
         "logic": 3,
         "outputPointer": "/nodes/1/translation",
         "inputPointer": "/nodes/0/translation"
     },
     {
-        "name": "Action for writing to scale and using the resul from logic operand node", "type": "Write",
+        "name": "Action for writing to scale and using the output values from the logic operand", "type": "Write",
         "logic": 4,
         "outputPointer": "/nodes/2/scale",